logo image

 1548 - Queen Mary was taken to France for safety, she returned from France in 1561.

 1560 - the Reformation in Scotland prevented Catholic worship, leading to the Priory falling into ruin.
-Many Commendator's at that time were accused of taking the Priory land and wealth.
+Many Commendator's at that time were accused of taking Abbey and Priory lands and wealth.

 1644 - the Chapter House was converted to a Mausoleum for William Graham, Earl of Menteith.